 - Time taken: 7-8 hours

 Kuflon, the base camp for Muktha top trek, is around 7 hours from Dehradun.
 Taxis and Tempo travellers are arranged in Dehradun for all trekkers.
 All vehicles leave by 6 AM.

 The drive takes you through lovely forest stretches and along the banks of the Bhagirathi river which later becomes the Ganga.
 The largest town on the route is Uttarkashi.
-The base camp is also adjacent to Asi Ganga river, a tributary of Bhagirathi river.
+The base camp is near Asi Ganga river, a tributary of Bhagirathi river.

 Day 2: Kuflon to Shiladuni